Detox isn’t something you just do in a one-week “cleanse.” Your liver is busy detoxing 365 days a year. So you need to support it every day.

 Your home: A few examples are bisphenol A (BPA) in plastics and perfluorinated chemicals (PFCs) in nonstick cookware.
 Other examples are flame retardants in sofas and formaldehyde in the glue of particleboard used in some furniture.
 (1, 9)

 Personal care and cleaning products: The majority of these items contain artificial fragrances and other potentially toxic chemicals.
-These include phthalates, which can disrupt your hormones and block your uptake of iodide.
+These include phthalates, which can disrupt your hormones and block your uptake of essential minerals and nutrients.
 (1, 10)

 Healthcare products: This includes prescription, over-the-counter, and recreational drugs, which are chemical concoctions.
 It also includes dental materials.
 Some of these are still made with toxic heavy metals, including mercury.
 (1, 11)

 Alcohol: No matter what form alcohol is in — beer, wine, or hard liquor — your liver has to detoxify it.
-The International Agency for Research on Cancer classifies alcohol as a carcinogen.
-It increases the risk of liver, colon, and breast cancers, among other types.
+Alcohol increases the risk of liver, colon, and breast health issues.
 (12, 13, 14)